Malkirth/Malkirth/README.md

 - 👀 I’m interested in in Web and C ++ development
 - 🌱 I’m currently learning in high school
 - 💞️ I’m looking to collaborate on different small projects
-- 📫 How to reach me: on Discord: Malkirth#7530
+- 📫 How to reach me: on discord at Malkirth#7530